The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 Freemium Strategies

-Many providers offer free tiers:
+Many providers offer free tiers to drive adoption:

 • WhatRuns: Completely free browser extension